wegotcoders/wgc_groundwork/README.md

 * If you are having trouble updating your Codecademy, ensure that you have entered the correct URL to your profile page, including the http:// part of the URL.

+* If you're stuck, try deleting your cookies and starting again.
+There is a good plugin for chrome called Edit This Cookie that allows you to easily delete cookies.

 * You can use any third-party frameworks that you wish: bootstrap, jQuery etc. but this is not necessary nor required.